SAP Commissions

 d) add conditions for “extraordinary” cases (holidays, sick leave, customer complaints, etc.)

-1. Accounting of commission payments and sales activities
+Accounting for commission payments and sales activities

 Accounting for commission has a significant impact on how investors, auditors and tax authorities perceive your company.
 Your accounting choices will have a significant impact on your benchmarks and the way you are perceived compared to other companies.

-One of the metrics you should aim for is CAC (Customer Acquisition Cost).
-This indicator measures all sales and marketing expenses (including commissions) incurred during the period, divided by the number of customers acquired during that period.
-This number (combined with the customer’s expected value) indicates how efficient your sales processes are and how scalable and profitable your business can become.
 The problem with this method is that the settlement of commission costs has become quite complicated due to the principle IFRS 15[2].
 This principle entered into force in 2018 and 2019 and has substantially changed the way in which commissions on expenses are accounted.
 Remember, your company should use this standard of revenue recognition as normal business practice.
 Essentially, this principle has forced accountants to view sales activities as part of a lifelong customer relationship.

-Of course, some sales activities establish a new long-term relationship with the customer.
+Of course, some sales activities establish a new, long-term relationship with the customer.
 Now you need to spread these activities over the estimated lifetime of the client.

 Other activities strengthen existing relationships and should be accounted for the contracted service period.